 In our quest to help you optimize customer value, we’ve crafted an easy-to-follow guide just for you.
 By embracing this flow, you’ll be able to boost revenue as customer value optimization becomes the core of your business.

 Here are the seven steps of the customer value journey and what they mean:

-The first step is to get your target market aware of your business and what you have to offer.
-You can do this through various marketing channels, such as SEO/Paid/Social Media
+The first step is to make your target market aware of your business and all that you have to offer.
+How can you achieve this?
+Explore various marketing channels like SEO, paid advertising, and social media.

-If you can get them talking, you’re well on your way to building a strong relationship with your target market.
+When you get them talking, you’re well on your way to forging a robust relationship with your target market.

 After you’ve engaged with your target market and built a relationship with them, it’s time to get them to subscribe to your email list or loyalty program.